Are you or a loved one looking for a sober living program?Sober living Home (424) 242-1130

 Some of the more common consequences of drug abuse and alcohol abuse include:

-Psychological Consequences of Substance Abuse
+Psychological Impact of Substance Abuse

 • Depression & Anxiety lead to persistent sadness, hopelessness, or excessive worry.